rlouapre/seed-xquerrail/README.md

 ## Gulp script
 This script will be used to build a release of the application located in dist directory.
-It supports 4 arguments to access MarkLogic server:
+It will 4 arguments to access MarkLogic server:

 - ml.user, ml.password, ml.host, ml.port

+These argument could also be provided in ml.json file see (ml.json.sample for more details).

 Gulp script execute the following tasks: